How to Set Boundaries to Create a Healthier Workplace

 - Educate others on contact criteria for emergencies when you will not be available.

-- Not feeling the need to reply to messages straight away
+- Don’t feel the need to reply to messages straight away (depending on your role and your organization’s policies).

-- Choosing not to attend everything you are invited to
+- Choose not to attend everything you are invited to.